Global Innovations in Good Work

 But rapidly scaling new ideas can be very difficult, particularly those that aim to address systemic challenges.
 Turning even the most sophisticated worker-tech innovation into system-wide solution will usually require a complementary field of innovations, as well as intervention from larger, more powerful institutions, including the state.

 What we’re doing

-We're embarking on a period of research and engagement, connecting with organisations and individuals across Europe and Africa, in industries like engineering, design and construction, to understand what innovations have emerged in recent years.
+We're embarking on a period of research and engagement, connecting with organisations and individuals across Europe and Africa, in industries such as engineering, design and construction, to understand what innovations have emerged in recent years.
 We will build an online directory to support policy making, collaboration and social investment.
 If you would like to be part of this, please apply here.

 To leverage the contribution of entrepreneurship and create opportunities for sustained collective impact, we will be developing the groundwork for a diverse global network, working to tackle the most pressing issues related to economic security and labour-market transforming technologies.
 For more about our network-building activities and how you can get involved, see our Good Work Guild.

 If you’re interested in learning more about the project, please get in touch with the team at firstname.lastname@example.org.